yanheven/ali-opensearch-sdk/README.md

 There are 5 Operation for almost all resources, they are CURD as follow:

-1, get: list all of this type of resources.
+1, list: list all of this type of resources.
 2, show: show detail information of a specific resource.
 3,4,5, CUD: create, update and delete a specific resource.